gavindi/ProductHandel/README.md

 - **Sandbox Mode**: Enable to use PayPal sandbox for testing
 - **Test Mode**: Skip PayPal entirely and simulate successful payments (development only)
 - **Create User Account**: Automatically create a WordPress subscriber account for new buyers
+- **Show Password on Invoice**: Display the generated password on the invoice page when user account creation is enabled
+- **HTML Email**: Send styled HTML emails matching the invoice page design instead of plain text

 The settings page also displays your **IPN Listener URL** — configure this in your PayPal account under IPN notification settings.